nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 And they Thallor Thallor looks to, you know, just kind of he he he looks like he's going to be insubordinate about this whole situation.
 But as he starts to open his mouth, Angel reaches across the the table, touches his arm, and says, Balor, I believe that what we had hoped and prayed for has actually arrived, although it might not be in the form that you would have liked.
 We've been looking for allies.
 We've been looking for survivors for from the flaming retribution.
 We have them.

 If we just choose to put aside our prejudice, we can see, we we can ally with these goblins and maybe learn something that would be useful for our community.
 And Beller looks at her and kinda, it looks like he still doesn't believe it, but you know, he keeps his mouth shut.
 And he's like, fine.
 But if this goes sideways, it's not my fault.
-The other request that we have had to show is Velcro.
+The other request that we have had to show is Velkra.

 Right?
 Or is that the weird witch hag?
-The weird witch hag is Velcro.
+The weird witch hag is Velkra.
 Oh.
 The, it's the name of the goblin Yeah.

 Right here in that way.
 Is Grim, Grimfang, and I'll put it in there.
 Grimfang.
 To to show the sign of the alliance while we head to look for the fire walkers is this red egg, and I would like three of the order to head to the South to find him to give him our word of peace.
 Okay.